github/docs/content/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches.md

 ### Allow force pushes

+{% ifversion fpt or ghec %}
 By default, {% data variables.product.product_name %} blocks force pushes on all protected branches.
+When you enable force pushes to a protected branch, you can choose one of two groups who can force push:

+1. Allow everyone with at least write permissions to the repository to force push to the branch, including those with admin permissions.
+1. Allow only specific people or teams to force push to the branch.

+If someone force pushes to a branch, the force push may overwrite commits that other collaborators based their work on.
+People may have merge conflicts or corrupted pull requests.

+{% else %}
+By default, {% data variables.product.product_name %} blocks force pushes on all protected branches.
 When you enable force pushes to a protected branch, anyone with at least write permissions to the repository can force push to the branch, including those with admin permissions.
 If someone force pushes to a branch, the force push may overwrite commits that other collaborators based their work on.
 People may have merge conflicts or corrupted pull requests.
+{% endif %}

 Enabling force pushes will not override any other branch protection rules.
 For example, if a branch requires a linear commit history, you cannot force push merge commits to that branch.